The iMac Pro Arrives on December 14th

 Radeon Pro Vega 56 graphics processor with 8 GB of HBM2 memory, which can be upgraded to a Radeon Pro Vega 64 graphics processor with 16 GB of HBM2 memory.

-Also, it features four USB 3 ports, four Thunderbolt 3 ports, 10 Gbps Ethernet, 802.11ac Wi-Fi, Bluetooth 4.2, a SDXC card slot, and yes, a 3.5mm headphone jack.
+Also, it features four USB 3 ports, four Thunderbolt 3 ports, 10 Gbps Ethernet using RJ-45 connector, 802.11ac Wi-Fi, Bluetooth 4.2, a SDXC card slot, and yes, a 3.5mm headphone jack.
 There are four microphones on the case, along with stereo speakers.

 For input, it comes with a Magic Keyboard with Numeric Keypad and a Magic Mouse 2, with the option of exchanging the Magic Mouse for a Magic Trackpad.
 All accessories are space gray, even the optional Magic Trackpad, but choose carefully, since you cannot yet buy them individually.

-As seems to be Apple’s preference lately, the first people to get review units were YouTubers.
+As seems to be Apple’s preference lately, some of the first people to get review units were YouTubers.

 In Jonathan Morrison’s video, he inexplicably set his iMac Pro up outside, without any sort of cover or weather protection, as one does with a $5000+ machine.
 After that, he talks at length about the space gray finish and how the various accessories he has arranged around the iMac Pro complement it aesthetically (or not).